The shots endlessly hit off the mark. Players appeared more intent to go one-on-one than pass the ball. They moved nearly in slow motion.

-But that apparently has not just applied to this week.
+That apparently has not just applied to this week.

 “We don’t keep track of that.
 But we try to play as hard as we can against the first team,” Huertas said.
 “That’s a good thing for them if we give them a hard time in practice.
 Then in a game, they’re more prepared.”

-But the Lakers’ starters hardly looked prepared against Phoenix.
+The Lakers’ starters hardly looked prepared against Phoenix.
 Instead, the outcome became the same as some of those scrimmages.

-“A lot of is they understand they do need each other out there,” Scott said of the reserves.
+“They understand they do need each other out there,” Scott said of the reserves.
 “They’re going to rely on each other and make all the correct plays if possible.
 They’re going to play the game the right way.
 When you’ve been in the league that long, you have a pretty good feel on what to do.”

 If only Scott could say the same thing about his starters.

-“I don’t think they trust each other period.
+“I don’t think they trust each other, period.
 They don’t understand how to play together yet.
 Simple as that,” Scott said.
 “They’re going to have to figure it out.
 They got to figure it out.
 They have to get to the point where they understand they have to rely on one another.”